-Catylist is another listings platform that includes a variety of different types of commercial properties, including retail, office, industrial, vacant land, multi family, and more.
+Catylist is another listings platform that includes a variety of commercial property types, including retail, office, industrial, vacant land, multifamily, and more.

 Brevitas Multifamily Properties

 Like most of the other sites on this list, you can start your Brevitas search by selecting a property type and location, and use that as a basis to dive further into the market.

 Multifamily Homes for Sale: Residential Listings

 Additionally, there are a number of residential real state platforms that feature multifamily investment opportunities.
 However, keep in mind that these websites often don’t offer as many results as CRE-focused listings platforms.

 Zillow Multifamily Homes

-Zillow has perhaps the widest spanning coverage of on-market properties in the country, many of which fall under the multi family designation.
+Zillow has perhaps the widest spanning coverage of on-market properties in the country, including multifamily homes.